swiftwasm/swiftwasm-book/src/examples/importing-function.md

 main()
 ```

-If you use SwiftPM package, you can omit linker flag using clang's `__atribute__`.
-Please see [swiftwasm/JavaScriptKit#91](https://github.com/swiftwasm/JavaScriptKit/pull/91/files) for more detail info
+If you use Go bindings for Wasmer as your host environment, you should check [an example
+repository](https://github.com/hassan-shahbazi/swiftwasm-go) from one of our contributors that shows
+an integration with an imported host function.